preloadTHEME_HOTEL_SIGN_FIVE_STARS_FACADE_BUILDING_GettyImages-1320779330-3.jpg

 More services are offered too: concierges, 24-hour room service, and car valet services are commonplace.
 In terms of on-property amenities, these likely include signature spas, indoor and outdoor pools, a fitness centre, and good dining options.

-Because you’re meant to be able to get everything you need at a 4-star hotel (from food to activities), these types of hotels are usually located near beaches, major cities, or other tourist destinations.
-You’ll also likely notice that everything from the decor to the grounds is immaculately maintained.
+Because you’re meant to be able to get everything you need at a 4-star hotel (from food to activities), these types of hotels are usually located in major cities, near beaches or other tourist destinations.
+You’ll also likely notice that everything from the decor to the grounds is well maintained.
 Lobbies are larger, staff are helpful and will go the extra mile, and Wi-Fi is as speedy as it gets.
+A good example of a 4-star hotel is the Hoxton.

 5-star hotels